MuLancer/APEuro/country/Spain.md

 ## New Monarchies
 Historical context: Spain remained a confederation of kingdoms until 1700 when the marriage of **Isabella of Castile** and **Ferdinand of Aragon**  led to the centralization of Spain.

+Isabella of Castile & Ferdinand of Aragon
+- politics: curbed aristocratic power by excluding

 ## Age of Enlightenment